-Margarida Garcia is a professor in the Faculty of Law and in the Department of Criminology with the Faculty of Social Sciences at the University of Ottawa.
+Margarida Garcia is a full professor in the Faculty of Law and in the Department of Criminology with the Faculty of Social Sciences and Director of the Leadership Academy at the University of Ottawa.
 Professor Garcia is interested in the themes of leadership, innovation, and obstacles to innovation in legal reform (particularly in the field of penal law and human rights), and institutional change.
 She approaches these themes through the interdisciplinary perspective which characterized her university studies (law, criminology, sociology).

 Today, Professor Garcia is involved in the development of a discovery paradigm in research and teaching, favouring the equal promotion of epistemology (knowledge of knowledge) and ontology (knowledge of existence).
 She explores this paradigm through the themes of leadership with an approach which is anchored in the humanities (ontological leadership), and by turning the classroom into an experiential and transformational laboratory.

 Professor Garcia is also specialized in epistemological and methodological reflection in empirical legal research.
 She was lauded for best thesis in the Faculty of Social Sciences and Humanities of l’Université du Québec à Montréal (2011).
 Since then, her research has been showcased at national and international conferences, and in publications in Canada, Brazil, Argentina, Belgium, Italy, and France.

 Professor Garcia holds a PhD in sociology (law), a master’s degree in criminology, a law degree, and a post-graduate degree in law.